 Where mental illness comes in

-If what any of us perceives is determined by our brains rather than solely by some form of objective reality, who’s to say that hallucinations are “real”?
+If what any of us perceives is determined by our brains rather than solely by some form of objective reality, who’s to say that hallucinations are or aren’t “real”?

 A key thing that distinguishes hallucinations from “reality” is where the input comes from.
 When you and I are listening to the Yanny/Laurel recording, we’re interpreting it differently, but for both of us, our ears are receiving sound waves from the same external source.
 With hallucinations, there’s an internal (i.e. within the brain) rather than an external stimulus.

 Regardless of the source of the stimulus, though, the brain is still putting it into a neat little package for you to receive, and what it’s serving up based on internal stimuli isn’t necessarily going to be much different from what the brain puts together based on external stimuli.

 Who knows.
 But our brains will always stand between our conscious awareness and what’s going on out in the world.
 So reality may be one way, but what you and I perceive may be very different things.

 The Psychology Corner has an overview of terms covered in the What Is… series, along with a collection of scientifically validated psychological tests.

 25 thoughts on “Perceived vs. Objective Reality”